BrianMitchL/weatherBot/README.md

 * Daily current conditions at scheduled times
 * Daily forecast at a scheduled time
 * Special weather event tweets that go out as soon as a "special" weather condition happens
-* Limiting how often the special event tweets are tweeted
+* Limiting how often the special event tweets are tweeted (at a granular level)
 * Variable location for all tweets based on the locations in a user's recent tweets
 * Timezone support for localizing times to the timezone of the given or found location
 * US, CA, UK, or SI units